Asabeneh/30-Days-Of-Python/readme.md

 - 3 % 2 = 1  => which means finding the remainder
 - 3 // 2 = 1 => which means removing the remainder

-Lets change all what we write to code.
-The python shell has opened and lets write a comment at the very beginning.
+Lets change all what we wrote to code.
+The python shell has opened and lets write a comment at the very beginning of the shell.
 Python does not run the comment part.
 So we can leave some text in our code to make our code more readable This is a how you write comment in python
 ```shell